joycebyun/route-finder/README.md

 *It does **not** guarantee that the generated route visits the largest possible number of new nodes!*
 But it should give a reasonably good answer.

+## Why?

+Running around my neighborhood and city is my preferred way of getting to know the area where I live.
+I don't think I'm the only one&mdash;[CityStrides](https://citystrides.com) is an online community of runners who are tracking the places they have explored on foot.
+Using CityStrides made me look forward to my runs even more, because I could easily see where I had already been and plan routes to explore new areas.
+There is also a competitive aspect to CityStrides: for each city, runners are ranked by how many streets have been "completed".

+I started planning my runs manually by looking at a map of nodes, and guessing which route would take me to the largest number of new nodes.
+After I learned about graph data structures and graph algorithms, I started to wonder whether there was a better way to make routes.
+Could I use an algorithm to plan my runs for me?
+This project is my attempt at developing a graph algorithm to find routes that explore my city more efficiently.

 ## Algorithm

 :construction_worker: *Under construction* :construction: